-Participants can enrol at any time in Yr 10 and start other sections if Exped training has started.
+Participants can enrol at any time from the 1st June before they go into Yr10 and start other sections if finished at Bronze.
 If the Bronze level has been tackled it should be verified as completed unless extenuating circumstances.

 Please see the Activity Details page for events coming up.
 Detailed information is added to download 3 to 4 weeks prior to the date.